-The owner(s) of record for land that abuts and has access to a private road subject to the requirements of this Ordinance may file petition(s) with the Township in accordance with established procedures and requirements to request establishment of a special assessment district for maintenance of the private road in accordance with applicable state statutes.
+The owner(s) of land served by a private road subject to the requirements of this Ordinance may file petition(s) with the Township in accordance with established procedures and requirements to request establishment of a special assessment district for maintenance of the private road in accordance with applicable state statutes.
 This may be done concurrently with an application for Private Road Permit approval under this Ordinance and shall be further subject to the following:

-- 1. The owner(s) of record for land that abuts and has access to shall be responsible for arranging for and completing all necessary construction, maintenance, improvement, or alteration of the road that may be performed with funds collected through a special assessment district. - 2.
+- 1. The owner(s) of land served by the private road shall be responsible for arranging for and completing all necessary construction, maintenance, improvement, or alteration of the road that may be performed with funds collected through a special assessment district. - 2.
 The Township and any state or county road authority with jurisdiction are not responsible for damages resulting from the construction, maintenance, improvement, or alteration of private roads that may be performed with special assessment district funds. - 3.
 The Township is not responsible for construction, maintenance, improvement, or alteration of private roads that may be performed with special assessment district funds.